 Division of Labor

 One could write a whole book on the hows and whys of this, but I will keep it short.
 In a traditional orchestra the horns are thought of in two high-low pairs: 1st and 2nd, plus 3rd and 4th.
 This goes back to when natural horns were used and in order to play in other keys, you needed other horns in that key.
 In a traditional orchestra these pairings are still in place.
-1st and 3rd are high specialists, 2nd and 4th are low specialists.
+This has developed into 1st and 3rd being high specialists, 2nd and 4th are the low specialists.
 In the score, two staves are used and the horns are ‘interlocked,’ so the pitch order goes 1,3,2,4 while the score order is 1,2,3,4.
-Some people change the staff order to 1,3,2,4 so they can see the chord in pitch order.
+Some people change the staff order to 1,3,2,4 so they can see the chord in pitch and it is a lot easier to notate, but that is cheating and not traditionally correct.
 I have heard many arguments against doing this, and they are valid if you are working with a traditional orchestra and conductor.
 They are expecting the classical arrangement.
-While the traditional pairings may not apply in the studio, the players may still be chosen for specific roles on a session.
+When I write for the studio, I write in pitch order.
+I common reason for keeping the traditional pairings is tuning, I think the 1000’s sessions I and my colleagues have done in pitch order seating make that one a bit of a wives tale.

 You will often see five horns in the symphony.
 The extra player, called a bumper or assistant, sits next to the principal and is there to give them breaks so they can save themselves for solos and important parts.
 The principal may decide to add the bumper to unison phrases as well.
 This only happens in the concert hall, not in the scoring stage.